 The itinerary begins in Assisi, a town which needs no introduction.
-Here is located the famous basilica dedicated to St. Francis, a place of pilgrimage and devotion.
-As well as the tomb of the Saint, one can admire some of the world's most famous artistic masterpieces by the likes of Cimabue, Giotto, Pietro Lorenzetti and Simone Martini.
+Here is the famous basilica dedicated to St. Francis, a place of pilgrimage and devotion.
+As well as pausing at the tomb of the Saint, one can admire some of the world's most famous artistic masterpieces by the likes of Cimabue, Giotto, Pietro Lorenzetti and Simone Martini.

 We thus reach our final destination: Gubbio.
 Even Dante Alighieri was captivated by the beauty of the town and describes it in one of the canti of the Paradiso.
 The area is made even more precious by the Topino stream and by the hill named after the town's patron saint, St. Ubaldo.

 The locality practically grips onto the steep slope of Mount Ingino, from which one can enjoy breath-taking views.
 In the city centre, visit the Roman Theatre, the church of St. Francis, located where there once was the palace (or fondaco) of the Spadalonga family, the Palace of the Consuls or the coeval Palace of the Podestà.